2019 BGL Luxembourg Open

 The 2019 BGL BNP Paribas Luxembourg Open was a professional women's tennis tournament played on indoor hard courts sponsored by BNP Paribas.
 It was the 24th edition of the Luxembourg Open, and part of the WTA International tournaments category of the 2019 WTA Tour.
-It was held in Kockelscheuer, Luxembourg from 14 to 20 October 2019.
+It was held in Kockelscheuer, Luxembourg from 14 October to 20 October 2019.
+Unseeded Jeļena Ostapenko, who entered the main draw on a wildcard, won the singles title.